 Creative Kids continued to offer deadlines for children and their families to receive support throughout Saskatchewan.
 Although, arts and cultural lessons continued during the pandemic (either in small in-person or virtual sessions), applications for support did slow down over 2020 and 2021.
 Applications to the program decreased by approximately 32% in 2020, and 45% in 2021 (however, this allowed us to fund kids from families with higher incomes).
 In 2020, all public in-person fundraising activities, such as Nourish and Vintage, were suspended.
 With many public health restrictions lifted in July 2021, Nourish, the dining fundraiser, resumed in the Fall 2021.
 Online campaigns such as Giving Tuesday and the annual Holiday Campaign were a continued success.
 Overall, dollars from fundraising did go down slightly in 2020, but some new opportunities presented themselves including a new partnership with K + S Potash and increased donations from TD Bank and SaskTel in 2020, and new relationships with Co-op Fuel Good Day and ACCESS Communications in 2021.

 SaskCulture’s online community continues to grow.
-By 2020, SaskCulture was reaching an online community of close to 100,000 users on a regular basis through its website and various social media accounts: SaskCulture Facebook, Twitter and Instagram, Culture Days Facebook and Twitter and Creative Kids Facebook, Twitter and Instagram.
+By 2022, SaskCulture was reaching an online community of over 100,000 users on a regular basis through its website and various social media accounts: SaskCulture Facebook, Twitter and Instagram, Culture Days Facebook and Twitter and Creative Kids Facebook, Twitter and Instagram.
 The social media accounts have been managed regularly since 2009, and SaskCulture’s latest website has been in place since 2013 and Creative Kids new website has been in place since 2019.
-In addition, E-Update, which has been published since 2000, has a current reach of 1,446 subscribers with an open rate of 38% (2021), and a review of the online publication in 2018 showed that 98.3 per cent of respondents said that E-Update helped them find out more information about SaskCulture and 88.5 per cent said it helped them in their work.
+In addition, E-Update, which has been published since 2000, has a current reach of 1,500 subscribers with an open rate of 38% (2021), and a review of the online publication in 2018 showed that 98.3 per cent of respondents said that E-Update helped them find out more information about SaskCulture and 88.5 per cent said it helped them in their work.